Legal

 Milo, la mascotte de Milodomain.com, tient un marteau de juge devant une balance de la justice et un parchemin marqué d un sceau .fr, illustrant la procédure SYRELI.

 You discover that a third party has registered a .fr domain name reproducing your trademark, your trade name or your surname.
 Or, conversely, you have just received a notification from AFNIC informing you that a SYRELI complaint has been filed against one of your domains.
-In both cases, understanding this fast and inexpensive procedure is essential: SYRELI delivers a decision in less than two months for around EUR 250, with no mandatory lawyer.
+In both cases, understanding this procedure precisely is essential: SYRELI rules on the written file with no hearing, but the total cost and the complexity of the case are often significantly underestimated.
 Here is how it works, when it applies, and how to build a solid case.

 What is SYRELI?